 Offer the Prediabetes Risk Test to assist patients with determining their risk for prediabetes.
-Available in English, Spanish, and online, this one-minute screening tool can be completed at a medical appointment or digitally via patient portal, text, or email.
+Available in English and Spanish, and available in print or online, this one-minute screening tool can be completed at a medical appointment or digitally via patient portal, text, or email.